RVA Tourism & Culture

 Historic Sites & Landmarks

-First discovered by English explorers in 1607, Richmond is one of the most historic cities in the U.S. This is where Patrick Henry said, "Give me liberty or give me death," and where George Washington built the first canal system.
+First discovered by English explorers in 1607, Richmond is one of the most historic cities in the U.S..
+This is where Patrick Henry said, "Give me liberty or give me death," and where George Washington built the first canal system.
 From battlefields to slave trails, Richmond is where you can learn the full expanse and depth of American history.
+Discover more.

 Recreation & Sports

-Richmond is home to professional sports teams such as the Flying Squirrels, Richmond Kickers and the Washington Redskins summer training program.
+Richmond is home to professional sports teams such as the Flying Squirrels, Richmond Kickers and the Washington Redskins summer training program, but the city is also one of the top participatory cities in the country.
 Residents take full advantage the 550-acre James River Park System and the nation's only urban river with Class IV & V white water rapids right in the middle of downtown.
+Discover more.

 Richmond celebrates its historical, religious and cultural diversity with more than 35 festivals throughout the year.
-The Carytown Watermelon Festival is the largest one-day festival in Virginia and the Richmond Folk Festival is Richmond's most popular outdoor festival drawing more than 200,000 visitors every year.
+The Carytown Watermelon Festival is the largest one-day festival in Virginia and the Richmond Folk Festival is RVA's most popular outdoor festival drawing more than 200,000 visitors every year.
+Discover more.